Buy to Let Mortgages with CCJ

 - Date of CCJ – How recently the CCJ was registered against you is likely to be the most crucial factor affecting whether you get approved.
 If the CCJ was registered less than 12 months ago, it’s likely to be considerably harder to obtain a buy to let mortgage, unless a substantial deposit is put down.

-- Size of CCJ – The amount on the CCJ is also likely to be taken into consideration by lenders, as most specialist lenders limit it to a certain level if the CCJ was recently registered.
+- Size of CCJ – The amount on the CCJ is also likely to be taken into consideration by lenders, as most specialist lenders limit it to a certain level if the CCJ was recently registered and a large size.

 - The size of deposit –If you are able to put down a considerable deposit for the property, your application is likely to be greatly strengthened.